arunprazad001/arunprazad001/README.md

 <br />
 <h3>
-  Expereienced Java Developer passionate about crafting efficient and innovative software solutions,with an insatiable curiosity for learning new concepts.
+  Expereienced Java Developer passionate about crafting efficient and innovative software solutions, with an insatiable curiosity for learning new concepts.
 Equipped with a solid foundation in Java programming and a keen eye for detail,excels in translating complex problems into seamless,user-friendly applications.
-  Constantly learning and evolving, thrives on tackling challenges and turning ideas into reality.Ready to create something extraordinary together.
+  Constantly learning and evolving, thrives on tackling challenges and turning ideas into reality.
+Ready to create something extraordinary together.
 </h3>
 <!-- Hi, I'm **ARUN PRASAD**, a passionate **JAVA BACK-END DEVELOPER**  from india, currently studying @ **Masai School**.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I love collabrating on intetresting and challenging projects.
 I have a keen interest in learing new languages. -->